Birth: 1690, Surry County, Virginia

 Teste: Ro.
 Clack, Cler.
 Cur.

-The vestry of St. Andrews Parish paid Thomas Rives on October 10, 1741, an amount of 100 pounds of tobacco for a coffin for Katherine Harris, and in 1748 he appeared with Timothy, Foster, and George Rives [12.
-Timothy, 14.
-Foster, and 16.
-George] among the voters from Brunswick county.
-In December, 1751 he was co-defendant with Joseph Rives [1924.
-Joseph, his son], in a suit brought by Joseph Parkes, executor of Joseph Parkes, deceased, for a debt of 1 (pound): 13 (shillings): 1 (pence) (O.B.
+The vestry of St. Andrews Parish paid Thomas Rives on October 10, 1741, an amount of 100 pounds of tobacco for a coffin for Katherine Harris, and in 1748 he appeared with Timothy, Foster, and George Rives among the voters from Brunswick county.
+In December, 1751 he was co-defendant with Joseph Rives, his son, in a suit brought by Joseph Parkes, executor of Joseph Parkes, deceased, for a debt of 1 (pound): 13 (shillings): 1 (pence) (O.B.
 4, p.
 144); and a little later, in 1752, he was defendant in a similar suit for a debt of 20 (pounds): 10 (shillings) brought by John Peterson, administrator of Batte Peterson, judgment being given against him for 10 (pounds):3 (shillings): 6 (pence) (O.B.
 4, p.
 301).
 He was now nearing the end of his life and by reason, no doubt, of his age, and possibly his restricted means, the county court ordered in March, 1755, on his petition, that he be discharged from the payment of county and public levies for the future (O. B. 5, p.
 2378).
-The second half of the 100 acres "on the southside of the Meherrin River," acquired by him in 1738, was deeded by him on May 24, 1757, to Harmon Rives [1923.
-Harmon, his son] for "natural love and affection."
+The second half of the 100 acres "on the southside of the Meherrin River," acquired by him in 1738, was deeded by him on May 24, 1757, to Harmon Rives for "natural love and affection."
 The deed, signed "Thomas X Reaves," and witnessed by Tho.
 Person, Wm.
 Parham, Nathaniel Perry, and Nathaniel Hicks, gives no clue to his wife's name.
 She had probably died some time previous.